Developmental Evaluation for Social Impact

 October 18, 2021 – November 28, 2021

 Applications Opening Soon!

-Developmental Evaluation is an exciting new approach to evaluation that enables social innovators, policy and program managers, and community leaders to design, monitor and adapt social change initiatives in complex and uncertain environments.
+Developmental Evaluation is an exciting approach to evaluation that enables social innovators, policy and program managers, and community leaders to design, monitor, and adapt social change initiatives in complex and uncertain environments.

-Participants will be introduced to Developmental Evaluation (DE) through an interactive learning approach that models adult learning principles.
-Using asynchronous and synchronous learning modalities, participants will explore when, where and why to use a DE approach, the guiding principles and component elements of DE, and examine real world examples of DE in action, individually and in small groups.
+In this course, you will be introduced to Developmental Evaluation (DE) through an interactive learning approach that models adult learning principles.
+Using asynchronous and synchronous learning modalities you will explore when, where, and why to use a DE approach, the guiding principles and component elements of DE, and examine real world examples of DE in action individually and in small groups.

-During the course, participants will develop a DE framework to use in their own individual contexts.
-This component of the course will be an exercise in action learning, as participants work on the design and application of DE concepts, tools and processes, and share their experiences and reflections across the cohort.
-There will also be the opportunity for one-on-one support and coaching from the course facilitator.
+You will develop a DE framework to use in your own context.
+This component of the course will be an exercise in action learning as you work on the design and application of DE concepts, tools, and processes, and share your experiences and reflections across the cohort.
+You will also have opportunity for one-on-one support and coaching from the course facilitators.

 - Reliable internet access (high speed is recommended)